🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Thin market performanceWorse (wide spread)Better (always trades)

-When examining markets with substantial trader participation, CLOB systems demonstrate superior performance relative to AMM regarding price discovery.
-Polymarket's adoption of CLOB reflects an optimal strategic decision for a platform handling significant trading volumes.
+In markets with substantial trader participation, CLOB architectures deliver superior price discovery and execution quality compared to AMM alternatives.
+Polymarket's adoption of CLOB infrastructure reflects the optimal choice for a platform handling significant trading volumes.

 FAQ